In the Dark: Secrets, Tests, and the Quest for Clarity

 She took a sip, watching Pam over the rim.
 “But the kicker?
 Callum’s more self-aware than Rhys gives him credit for.”

 Pam’s fingers drummed the counter, each tap echoing Dar’s words.
 “Callum’s self-aware?
 Now that’s dangerous.”
 She snorted, a sharp, mirthless sound.
-“Rhys thinks he’s managing a fortress, but he’s actually building a powder keg.”
+“Rhys thinks he’s managing a bastille,but he’s actually just stacking the kindling.”

 She leaned in, whispering as though the house were bugged.
-“Here’s what you do: let Callum break the parameters.”
+“Here’s what you do: let Callum break the boundaries.”
 Her eyes gleamed with mischief.
 “Not the safety ones—the emotional ones.
-Force Rhys to watch someone else treat you like an adult.”
+Rhys should have to watch someone else treat you like an adult.”
 She picked up a crumb, rolling it between thumb and forefinger.
 “And if Rhys gets twitchy?
 Tell him it’s ‘operational necessity.'”

 Dar’s eyes flickered—not fear, but a spark of something darker.
 “Operational necessity.”
 She considered it.
 “Pam, you’re suggesting I weaponize Callum’s… whatever this is.”
 She set the mug down with deliberate placement.
 “That I use him to push back against Rhys.”
 She met Pam’s gaze, her expression unreadable.
-“That’s exactly the kind of manipulation Rhys would pull.
-And I won’t do it.”
+“That’s exactly the kind of manipulation Rhys would pull.”
 A pause, the kitchen ticking softly around them.
 “Callum hasn’t done anything to deserve to be a pawn.
 Not in their games, not in mine.”

 Pam’s jaw tightened, a muscle jumping beneath pale skin.
 “Darla Montgomery, you absolute martyr.”
 She shoved away from the counter.
 “I’m not suggesting you use him.”
 She pointed a finger.
 “I’m suggesting you stop letting Rhys manage you.”

 Dar watched the whisky slosh into her mug, the amber liquid swirling dark against the pale tea.
 She didn’t touch it.
 “I’m not a martyr, Pam.”
-Her voice was quiet, but there was steel underneath it.
+Her voice was quiet, but there was steel beneath it.
 “And I’m not protecting Rhys.
 Rhys has no problem keeping his emotions locked up.
-If I had a quid for every time he said…’Dar…'” She mimicked Rhys’s tone as she picked up the mug, but only to move it aside, out of her direct line of sight.
+If I had a quid for every time he started a sentence with that low, patient, ‘Dar…'” She mimicked Rhys’s tone as she picked up the mug, but only to move it aside, out of her direct line of sight.
 “Good God, Pam, I haven’t even showered yet.”
-Her laugh was soft then her voice turned serious.
+Her laugh was soft, then her voice turned serious.

 “Save the sugar for the scones, love.”
 Pam glanced back, red hair catching the light.
 “You need a proper meal, not ‘or something.'”
 She tapped her phone.
 “I’ll bring curry.
 Extra hot.
 And maybe something for that fortress of yours.”
 She winked, “Don’t overthink the whisky.”
 She disappeared down the hallway, with the scent of vanilla and sharp words lingering behind.